 The “Selected items” tab will accumulate all the items you have selected.
 By clicking the “Settings” tab, you can choose what metadata you would like to display and make use of a few design options.

 Click the “Insert shortcode” button when you are finished.
 Your shortcode has now been generated: it is the code bounded by brackets.

-Once you have generated a custom shortcode by clicking, you may double click on that shortcode in order to add items to or modify aspects of the embedding method, using the point-and-click interface.
+Once you have generated a custom shortcode, you may double click on that shortcode to add additional items or modify aspects of the embedding method, using the point-and-click interface.
 Click “Insert Shortcode” again, and your changes will be reflected.

 To add items to your shortcode you may find the PID associated with an item you want to add from your DRS set or collectionand add it to the list of PIDs under the “id” attribute.